The Benefits of Reishi Mushrooms

 It’s difficult to measure fatigue since there aren’t specific biomarkers, but study participants often report decreased levels after trying reishi.
 The exact cause of chronic fatigue isn't well understood.
 But experts theorize that there are several sources such as infections, immune problems, stress or hormonal imbalances.

 Reishi’s fatigue-fighting benefits may come down to the previously mentioned immune boosting and antioxidant activities that suppress free radical/oxidative damage.
-Reishi mushrooms may also help to support healthy testosterone levels which further contribute to healthy energy levels.
+Reishi mushrooms may also help to support healthy testosterone levels which further contribute to healthy energy levels as well as anxiety and depression.

 Might Reduce Blood Pressure